isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 where and how to seek help from trusted adults (e.g. family, teachers, school counsellors) in the supportive environment that they have if they or their friends are involved in an unhealthy relationship.</p>
-<p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Know there are healthy ways of coping with broken relationships, and family
+<p>know there are healthy ways of coping with broken relationships, and family
 and friends are important pillars of support</p>
 <p></p>
-<p>Recognise emotions caused by traumatic situations, e.g. bullying, abuse
+<p>recognise emotions caused by traumatic situations, e.g. bullying, abuse
 and dating violence, and understand the physiological and psychological, social impact on victims</p>
 <p></p>
-<p>Understand that we need moral courage and wisdom to recognise and end
+<p>understand that we need moral courage and wisdom to recognise and end
 relationships that are unhealthy and cause harm to our mental and emotional well-being</p>
 <p></p>
-<p>Understand the importance of ensuring that non-verbal messages match with
+<p>understand the importance of ensuring that non-verbal messages match with
-verbal ones, when communicating personal and emotional Boundaries in a relationship</p>
+verbal ones, when communicating personal and emotional boundaries in a relationship</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 3</p>
+<p>Sem 1</p>
 </td>
 </tr>
 <tr>